Lausanne Métro Line M1: Features

 The line, which is 7.8 km long, links the centre of Lausanne, the Lausanne campus (UNIL and EPFL) and Renens.
 The line is generally single track.
 At most stations a passing loop is provided to allow trains to pass, and a dedicated platform is provided for each direction.
 Exceptions to this are Bassenges, UNIL-Sorge and Provence stations, where the line is still single track serving one bidirectional platform.

 The entire Lausanne Modern tram network is hybrid type.
 It partly runs underground, partly runs on unreserved segregated track with raised rail with granite stones like mainline railway which is completely separated from other vehicles, and partly on elevated track.

 Alignment and Interchanges

 The modern tram route is completely on segregated rail track, with both underground and elevated sections.
-So it offers a smooth and high speed service, due to no disturbances of road traffic.
+It offers a smooth and high speed service, due to little disturbances of road traffic.

 Interchanges become with Lausanne Metro and Lausanne Light Rail at Lausanne-Flon, and with suburban rail at Renens.